remnrem/luna-doc/docs/ref/outputs.md

 (which must be specified with a `/` character in the `edf-dir` argument) will be created if it does not exist.
-In addition, Luna creates a new [_sample-list_](../luna/args.md#sample-lists) called `newx.lst`, that points to these new EDFs:
+In addition, Luna creates a new [_sample-list_](../luna/args.md#sample-lists) called `newx.lst` that points to these new EDFs:

 ```
 cat newx.lst